dhthwy/r/README.md

 Probably don't see because I'm isolated.
 But I have no idea how to not be.

 Every time I try to not be.
 The world isolates me again.

+Now I'm old.
+Have no one.

+When I get into a jam.
+No one is there to help me.

+When I need advice.
+I have no one to consult with.

+No one to brainstorm with.
+Nothing.

+No one cares about the old, isolated one.

+When I was young, it was different.
+Being old and alone is entirely different.
 "

 ---